mirror/dd-wrt/src/router/python/Doc/library/configparser.rst

   Hint: if you want to specify default values for a specific section, use :meth:`read_dict` before you read the actual file.

-* *dict_type*, default value: :class:`collections.OrderedDict`
+* *dict_type*, default value: :class:`dict`

   This option has a major impact on how the mapping protocol will behave and how the written configuration files look.
-With the default ordered dictionary, every section is stored in the order they were added to the parser.
+With the standard dictionary, every section is stored in the order they were added to the parser.
 Same goes for options within sections.

   An alternative dictionary type can be used for example to sort sections and options on write-back.
-You can also use a regular dictionary for performance reasons.

   Please note: there are ways to add a set of key-value pairs in a single operation.
-When you use a regular dictionary in those operations, the order of the keys will be ordered because dict preserves order from Python 3.7.
+When you use a regular dictionary in those operations, the order of the keys will be ordered.
 For example:

   .. doctest::